SenseLogic/SPARK/README.md

 However its build chain is based on several tools :

 * [Flex](https://github.com/senselogic/FLEX)
-    * to fix the project and table names.
+    * to fix the placeholder identifiers when instantiating the project.
 * [Basil](https://github.com/senselogic/BASIL)
     * to design the database schema and test data, and generate the SQL initialization scripts;
     * to generate the request routing, database access, REST API and administration website code.